HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ### Links

 Modern search engines use hyperlinks between pages for the discovery of new content for indexing and as an indication of authority for ranking.
 The link graph is something that search engines actively police both algorithmically and through manual review.
-Web pages pass link equity through their sites and to other sites through these hyperlinks, therefore it is important to ensure that there is a wealth of links throughout any given page, but also, as Google mentions in its [SEO Starter Guide](https://developers.google.com/search/docs/beginner/seo-starter-guide#use-links-wisely) to link wisely.
+Web pages pass link equity through their sites and to other sites through these hyperlinks, therefore it is important to ensure that there is a wealth of links throughout any given page, but also, as Google mentions in its <a hreflang="en" href="https://developers.google.com/search/docs/beginner/seo-starter-guide#use-links-wisely">SEO Starter Guide</a> to link wisely.

 #### Outgoing links

 As part of this analysis we are able to assess the outgoing links from each page, whether to internal pages from the same domain, as well as external ones, however, have not analyzed incoming links.

 The median desktop page includes 76 links while the median mobile page has 67.
 Historically, the direction from Google suggested that links be limited to 100 per page.
-While that recommendation is outdated on the modern web and Google has since then mentioned that [there are no limits](https://www.seroundtable.com/google-link-unlimited-18468.html), the median page in our dataset adheres to it.
+While that recommendation is outdated on the modern web and Google has since then mentioned that <a hreflang="en" href="https://www.seroundtable.com/google-link-unlimited-18468.html">there are no limits</a>, the median page in our dataset adheres to it.

 {{ figure_markup(
   image="seo-outgoing-links.png",